What Are Japanese Kuji & How Do They Work?

 While Kuji may literally translate to lottery, it’s not exactly what we would consider a true lottery.
 Most of us in the Western World would assume that there is only one winner in a lottery drawling, because well… that’s how The Lottery works!
 In a Kuji campaign you are generally guaranteed to win something, with the key word here being something, because not all of the prizes are great.

 So lets take a look at how campaign prizes are determined before we get into the general prize structure.
 A store participating in a Kuji campaign will receive a “master case” which contains all of the prizes for that promotion.
 Also contained in that case will be a display, and a sheet of lottery tickets.
 There is one ticket for each prize, or sometimes just prize level.
-So contrary to how we are used to shopping for figures, you cannon go in and just purchase the figure you want.
+So contrary to how we are used to shopping, you cannon go in and just purchase the figure you want.
 While I did say that this isn’t what we would consider a “true lottery”, it is still very much a game of chance.
 Instead instead of purchasing the figure, you would need to purchase a kuji ticket.
-Once purchased the ticket would need to be opened to reveal which prize you won.
+Once purchased, the ticket would need to be opened to reveal which prize you won.
 Simple enough, unless there is a specific figure you want… then you’ll quickly turn into that old guy at the gas station who’s holding up the line while he buys $100 worth of lottery tickets.

 Be@rbrick Happy Kuji X-Men: Complete Set Of 5 2-Packs

-With that being said, lets take a look at the typical breakdown for Bearbrick Happy Kujis to work as an example.
-Prize quantities can very from campaign to campaign, but these will work well to give a general idea of prize distributions.
+With that being said, lets take a look at the typical breakdown for Bearbrick Happy Kujis as an example.
+Prize quantities can very from campaign to campaign, but these will work well enough to give a general idea of prize distributions.
 The standard Be@rbrick Kuji comes with 81 figures total per case as follows:

-• 1x Special Prize; typically a 400% figures.
+• 1x Special Prize; typically a 400% figure.

-• 69x Regular Prizes; 20 characters numbered 1-20 with multiples of each.
+• 69x Regular Prizes; 20 100% characters numbered 1-20 (with multiples of each).

 • 10x Mid-level Prizes; typically five 2-packs of 100% figures labeled A-F (two of each set).